 A self-directed IRA (individual retirement account) is a retirement account option provided by some financial institutions in the United States.
-A self-directed IRA allows you to store alternative investments like Bitcoin for retirement savings in an account that you control.
+A self-directed IRA allows you to store alternative investments like bitcoin or ethereum for retirement savings in an account that you control.

-Some US-based customers who want the most secure storage solution for the bitcoin associated with their self-directed IRA choose to use Casa.
+Some U.S.-based customers who want the most secure storage solution for the funds associated with their self-directed IRA choose to use Casa.

 Can I use Casa for my own self-directed IRA?

 Yes!
-You can use Casa to store the bitcoin associated with your self-directed IRA if you and/or your tax advisor has determined that it meets the legal requirements of a self-directed IRA.
+You can use Casa to store the funds associated with your self-directed IRA if you and/or your tax advisor have determined that it meets the legal requirements of a self-directed IRA.

 There are some important points to note when considering this:

-- You should store the bitcoin associated with your IRA in a unique Casa account using a unique set of keys.
+- You should store the funds associated with your IRA in a unique Casa account using a unique set of keys.

-- You should avoid using any personal funds (i.e. a personal credit card) to pay for your IRA membership.
-It's better to pay using your self-directed IRA's debit card, or with Bitcoin owned by your IRA.
+- You should avoid using any personal funds (e.g., a personal credit card) to pay for your IRA's Casa membership.
+It's better to pay using your self-directed IRA's debit card, or with funds owned by your IRA.